Filip417/CS50WP/final project/README.md

 This is a simple web-based guessing game where players have to identify the make and model of a car within five attempts.
 The game is built using Django for the backend, and HTML, CSS, and JavaScript for the frontend.

+## Distinctiveness and Complexity

+The project satisfies distinctiveness and complexity requirements by offering a unique and engaging gameplay experience through a variety of game modes.
+It was inspired by games like loldle and geoguesser, with stats stored in cookies without the need to create an account to play and observe statistics.
+The integration of backend technologies like Django with frontend technologies like HTML, CSS, and JavaScript adds complexity to the project, making it a comprehensive web application.

+## File description
+js.js: JavaScript file containing client-side logic for the game. storage.js: JavaScript file handling data storage and retrieval. index.html: HTML file for the game's main page. layout.html: HTML file defining the layout structure for the game. views.py: Django views file containing server-side logic. models.py: Django models file defining database structure. admin.py: Django admin file for registering models. urls.py: Django URLs file defining URL routing. styles.css: CSS file containing styles for the game. light.css: CSS file containing styles for light mode. dark.css: CSS file containing styles for dark mode.

+## How to run your application

+To run this app in Django using Python's `manage.py`:

+1. Clone the repository to your local machine.
+2. Navigate to the project directory in your terminal.
+3. Run the following command: python manage.py runserver

 ## How to Play

 1. **Start the Game**: Visit the game website to start playing.